 If you do live in a place where temps frequent below zero, I would recommend investing in an Arc’teryx jacket.
 The brand is beloved for all-things cold-weather, and while expensive, their products are worth it.

-Another budget-friendly option is Columbia’s Suttle Mountain Long Insulated Jacket.
+The Columbia’s Suttle Mountain Long Insulated Jacket has a heat-reflective lining and a synthetic down lining.
 For light snow, rain, and wind, this toasty coat is a no-brainer.
 Plus, it’s feature-friendly, with extras like a sherpa-lined hood (to keep your ears snug) and a 2-way zipper that can allow for better mobility.

 What customers say: “I bough this coat this past weekend and got to use it these last few days as it’s been pretty cold and windy here in Chicago.
 So far so good.
 It has kept me warm and I honestly love how flattering it looks as long as you get the correct sizing,” — Columbia customer

-Scour any “best of” lists for snow and ski jackets and you’re sure to see the Powder Bowl.
-It has everything you want out of a resort or backcountry jacket—reliable insulation that doesn’t compromise movement, GORE-TEX fabric that actually stops moisture in its tracks, tons of pockets for hands-free storage, and more.
+This jacket has everything you want out of a resort or backcountry jacket—reliable insulation that doesn’t compromise movement, an exterior that actually stops moisture in its tracks, a helmet-compatible hood, underarm vents, pockets for hands-free storage, and more.

 If you’re on the opposite spectrum and like a cropped fit, check out the Hellbore jacket by Prana.
 Like all of Prana’s products, it’s eco-friendly, ensuring the down is responsibly sourced, while meeting the bluesign ethical manufacturing standards.